Fenchel-Young Variational Learning: BACKGROUND

-\citet{JMLR:v24:22-0291} use \citet{bissiri2016general}'s extension of the classical variational problem in \eqref{eq:VI} to generalized posteriors, in order to derive as special cases much of the core catalog of modern machine learning algorithms and to propose new ones.
-This extension consists of replacing the negative log-likelihood with an arbitrary loss function $\ell(x; Z)$:
+\paragraph{Generalized VI.} \citet{JMLR:v24:22-0291} extend \eqref{eq:VI} to loss-based posteriors using~\citet{bissiri2016general}'s generalization of classical VI in order to derive as special cases much of the core catalog of modern machine learning algorithms and to propose new ones.
+The extension consists of replacing the negative log-likelihood with a loss function $\ell(x; z)$:

-where the notation $q_x^\star$ highlights the dependency on the observations $x$. \citet{JMLR:v24:22-0291} restrict $\mathcal{Q}$ to be a regular minimal exponential family, i.e., $\mathcal{Q} = \{ q(z) = h(z) \exp\bigl( \langle \lambda, t(z) \rangle - A(\lambda)\bigr) , \mbox{for } \lambda \in \Lambda \}$, where $\Lambda$ is the parameter space, $t$ is a canonical sufficient statistic, $h$ is the base measure (independent of $\lambda$), and $A(\lambda)$ is the log-partition function.
-In a similar vein, \citet{knoblauch2022optimization} propose \textit{generalized} VI (GVI), by additionally considering divergences other than KLD, and introducing the \textit{rule of three} (RoT), which refers to the choice of the three elements required for GVI: a loss function, a divergence measuring deviation of variational posterior from prior, and a set of allowed solutions $\mathcal{Q}$.
+where the notation $q_x^\star$ highlights the dependence on the observations $x$. \citet{JMLR:v24:22-0291} restrict $\mathcal{Q}$ to be a regular minimal exponential family, that is, $\mathcal{Q} = \{ q(z) = h(z) \exp\bigl( \langle \lambda, t(z) \rangle - A(\lambda)\bigr) , \mbox{for } \lambda \in \Lambda \}$, where $\Lambda$ is the parameter space, $t$ is a canonical sufficient statistic, $h$ is the base measure (independent of $\lambda$), and $A(\lambda)$ is the log-partition function.
+In a similar vein, \citet{knoblauch2022optimization} propose generalized VI (GVI), by additionally considering divergences other than KLD, and introducing the rule of three, which refers to the choice of the three elements required for GVI: A loss function, a divergence measuring the deviation of variational posterior from prior, and a set of permissible solutions $\mathcal{Q}$.